jfricano/StreamOtter/pm/dev-notes/api.md

 ## VI.
 ErrorHandlingAndLoggingManager API

-For the Error Handling and Logging component of your developer tool, creating an API that facilitates robust error management and detailed logging is key.
+StreamOtter facilitates robust error management and detailed logging.
 This aspect is crucial for diagnosing and resolving issues quickly, ensuring a smooth developer experience.
-Here’s a proposed design for the Error Handling and Logging API:

 #### 1. Error Handling